msz99/test-script/README.md

 ### Note :

 *to fix the stunnel4 is not running error, change the port at "menu>5>2>2" to any port u want (because im lazy to edit the file again)

-*ignore the sslh not running error, i'm not finish configuring sslh yet